d-led/iiwsit/README.md

 ---

-Made with ❤️ and inspired by xkcd.
-Because not all optimizations are worth optimizing.
+Made with ❤️ and inspired by [xkcd #1205](https://xkcd.com/1205/).
+Because not all optimizations are worth doing.